engthiago/Onboxframework/docfx/tutorials/1_3_views_mvc.md

 ## Conclusion

 Congratulations!
 Now you have the basic knowlodge of how Onbox works, you have explored some of its functionalities and hopefuly are starting to grasp some of its benefits.
-If you are a seasoned Web Developer, all these must be very familiar to you, if you only surfed the waters of Revit API or is fairly new to programming, you might be a bit lost, but don't give up, there are indeed lots of great things comming for you.
+If you are a seasoned Web Developer, all these must be very familiar to you, if you only surfed the waters of Revit API or is fairly new to programming you might be a bit lost, but don't give up, there are indeed lots of great things coming next.

 And... our journey doesn't end here, let's build something new now!